-With the Ocular driver installed for the TCxWave-A3x/E3x, it is also an appropriate driver for the TCx Display.
-The touch to monitor association is accomplished by opening the Ocular Configuration utility and clicking on the Associate... button.
-A "touch here" image will appear on the primary monitor (see Figure C.2.10), which should be touched.
-This will repeat on the secondary monitor.
+With the Ocular driver installed, the touch-to-monitor association is accomplished by opening the Ocular Configuration utility and clicking on the Associate... button.
+A "touch here" image will appear (see Figure C.2.7) on the primary monitor.
+Touch the screen and the "touch here" image will automatically appear on the secondary monitor.
+Touch that screen and this will complete the association.
 For the clone mode, no action is required.